Cognigy/Documentation/docs/ai/analyze/contact-profiles.md

 5. In the upper-right corner, click ![vertical-ellipsis](../../_assets/icons/vertical-ellipsis.svg) **> Delete Contact**.

 The Contact Profile will be deleted and its data cannot be recovered.

-## Expiration Date for Contact Profiles

-If you have a dedicated SaaS or on-premises installation, you can configure an expiration time for Contact Profiles, ensuring they are automatically deleted from the system.
-To configure the expiration date, go to the Management UI.

 ## More Information